The Day of Atonement

 Christian Application: Some prophecy instructors teach that Jesus was born on Rosh Hashanah and will return on Rosh Hashanah.
 If that is accurate, then it follows that the Day of Yom Kippur would be the day when “They will look upon Me, the One they have pierced and they will mourn (repent, atone) for Him as one mourns for an only child and grieve for Him as a father grieves for an only child” Zechariah 12:10.

 Blood sacrifices for the payment for sin are not required in the New Covenant Church.
-Jesus Christ offered Himself and paid the sin debt in full for all.
-But we must acknowledge that it is only He who has achieved our salvation and sanctification.
-Romans 3:25; Hebrews 9:11-15, 9:25-28; Hebrews 10:10, 13:11-12.
+Jesus Christ offered Himself as the ‘scapegoat’ and paid the sin debt in full for both Christian and Jew.